The two major

 which is less than two miles from my house.
 I’m not the only yoga

-For about a dozen years now, I've studied Italian medieval longsword fencing and
+For more than a dozen years now, I’ve studied Italian medieval longsword fencing and

 related arts through the Chicago Swordplay Guild, where I also served as the communications officer and demo